stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/documentbuilder/get_isatstartofparagraph/_index.md

 ---
+title: Aspose::Words::DocumentBuilder::get_IsAtStartOfParagraph method
-title: get_IsAtStartOfParagraph
+linktitle: get_IsAtStartOfParagraph
 second_title: Aspose.Words for C++ API Reference
-description: Returns true if the cursor is at the beginning of the current paragraph (no text before the cursor).
+description: Aspose::Words::DocumentBuilder::get_IsAtStartOfParagraph method.
+Returns true if the cursor is at the beginning of the current paragraph (no text before the cursor) in C++.
 type: docs
 weight: 235
 url: /cpp/aspose.words/documentbuilder/get_isatstartofparagraph/